SmugTheKiler/discord.js-bot-guid/readme.md

-# Part one
+# Part two
-Getting your bot online!
+Using configs and jsons!

-This is a simple way to get your bot application online.
+A good way to stop copy pasting all the time, and just having to paste it ones in other file!